atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “What are you musing about, Rambler?” -

-"About the real sense of what you have Said.” -
+"About the real sense of what you have said.” -

 "Time will explain it.” -